bugBuster42/202302-orleans-pMake-Sense-Associationhp-project-makesense/README.md

         ```

        This will load the data defined in your fixtures files into the database, which may include necessary user accounts and other initial data.

+5. **Default User Accounts**
+   - To log in to the application for the first time, use the credentials defined in the `UserFixtures` file.
+   - You can find this file at `src/DataFixtures/UserFixtures.php`.
+   - The file contains the default usernames and passwords for initial user accounts.

 6. **Run the Application**
     Start the Symfony server: